Looking after yourself during the Coronavirus (COVID-19) Outbreak

 How can I help Waipuna Hospice during this time?

-Continue to plan fundraising events, contact us (link to email@example.com) If you are concerned about your plans, you can still donate (link to waipunahospice.org.nz/donate) – families need charities like Waipuna Hospice to ensure they get support and information when they need it most.
+Alternatively, you can donate here.
+Families need charities like Waipuna Hospice to ensure they get support and information when they need it most.

 Wash hands for 20 seconds.
 Dry hands for 20 seconds.